Permutation-Based True Discovery Guarantee by Sum Tests

 This way, if $\underpz=\overpz$ for a value $z$, we know that $\underpz=\pz$.
 Note that this holds in particular when either $\underpz=1$ or $\overpz=0$.

 Fix $z\in\{1,\ldots,s\}$.
-Based on partition (\ref{def:partition}) of $\V$, the main idea is to construct a greedy path of sets $V_z \subset \cdots \subset V_m$, with $V_v \in \mathcal{V}_z(v)$ for each $v$, and check whether their quantiles are all strictly positive.
+Based on partition \eqref{def:partition} of $\V$, the main idea is to construct a greedy path of sets $V_z \subset \ldots \subset V_m$, with $V_v \in \mathcal{V}_z(v)$ for each $v$, and check whether their quantiles are all strictly positive.
 If we find a non-positive quantile, then we have established that $\V \not\subseteq \R$, and so $\underpz=\pz=0$; the shortcut is equivalent to closed testing for this value of $z$.
 We will define the path

 that connects these quantiles.
-This way, if $\lowv\leq 0$, we know that $\Vv$ contains a non-rejected set, and so we conclude that $\pz=0$.
-Figure \ref{Plot:base2} displays the bound $\up$ and the path $\low$, which we will define in the next paragraphs, for the toy example with $z=1$ and $z=2$.
+This way, if $\lowv\leq 0$, we know that $\Vv$ contains a non-rejected set, and so $\pz=0$.
+Figure \ref{Plot:base2} displays the bound $\up$ and the path $\low$, which we will define in the next paragraphs, for the toy example.
 The path connects some of the quantiles, one for each size $v$, and so is never smaller than the bound.
 From $\up[2]$ we already had $\phi(2)=1$; as $\low[1]$ is entirely positive, results on $\phi(1)$ are still unsure.